arborchurch/arbor-web/site/content/team/anna/index.md

   src: "anna.jpg"
 ---

-Raised in Big Sky Country, Anna made the Pacific Northwest home a dozen years ago with her childhood sweetheart, Kevin.
-Together they have succeeded in creating three sons with the most phenomenal eyelashes known to mankind: Riley, Liam, and Brecken.
+Raised in Big Sky Country, Anna made Seattle home a dozen years ago with her childhood sweetheart, Kevin.
+Together they have succeeded in creating three sons with phenomenal eyelashes and prowess on the ballfield.

-Anna's education as an elementary school teacher has given her great insight in creating our kids' program here at Arbor.
-We love that God also prepared her for this position with leadership experience in MOPS and women's ministries.
-But most of all, we love that He gave Anna a heart for discipleship, a gentle sense of humor, a work ethic that won't quit and world-class s'more making skills.
+Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus, whether for children in ArborKids, or adults in ArborGroups.
+If life transformation weren't enough, though, she also is available to help transform your campfire or s'more experience as well!
+We clearly cover all the important things here.